luckakovy/Global-Analysis-of-Coffee-Affordability-Best-Cities-for-Boke-Caffeine-Addicted-Students/README.md

 First, city-level coffee prices are combined with average monthly net salaries to compute an **income-based coffee affordability metric**, defined as the share of a typical daily income required to purchase one cup of coffee.
 This measure captures the direct burden of coffee consumption relative to local earnings and allows meaningful comparison across cities with very different income levels.

 Second, to account for broader cost-of-living conditions, we construct a **general city price index** using available price information beyond coffee.
-The index is defined as the average of restaurant and market (grocery) price levels for each city.
+The index is defined as the average of restaurant and market price levels for each city.
 Coffee prices are then normalized by this index to obtain a **relative coffee price**, indicating whether coffee is cheap or expensive compared to other everyday goods and services in the same city.

 Third, a student-oriented **Coffee Survival Index** is introduced.
 For a fixed monthly coffee budget (baseline: 30 USD), the index measures how many days a student can afford one cup of coffee per day in a given city.
 This metric is intuitive and complements the income-based measure by focusing on absolute prices rather than income shares.
 To assess robustness, the survival index is also computed for alternative budgets (20 and 50 USD).